 New Year’s Eve

-New Year’s Eve are times for partying, with large amounts of fizzy cider and medio y medio (‘half & half’ – mixed dry white wine and sparkling wine) sprayed around at places like Montevideo’s Mercado del Puerto.
+New Year’s Eve is time for partying, with large amounts of fizzy cider and medio y medio (‘half & half’ – mixed dry white wine and sparkling wine) sprayed around at places like Montevideo’s Mercado del Puerto.
 Fireworks are sold on the street, and let off at midnight; in addition water (to cool people down) and torn-up old calendars may be thrown from upper windows on New Year’s Eve.